ggorlen/resources/README.md

 - CNIT 129S  Securing Web Applications
 - CNIT 132S  SEO & Analytics for Web Dev
 - CNIT 133I  JavaScript for IoT and XR
 - CNIT 133M  Mobile Web w/HTML, CSS & JS
 - CNIT 141   Cryptography For Computer Networks
 - CNIT 155   AWS Cloud Practitioner
 - CNIT 182   Hacking and Securing Automotive Systems
-- CNIT 203C  Scaling Networks
+- CNIT 195   Web Development Capstone
+- CNIT 203C  Scaling Networks (if taking 20XC, check to see if you can work ahead on discussion questions and exams using the questions in Cisco's "What will I learn to do in this module?")
 - CNIT 204C  Connecting Networks
 - CNIT 205C  CCNA Security
 - CNIT 214   Internet of Things